Mediation

 Mediator Regulations

 Professional standards for mediators in Guyana are regulated through the ADR Law and professional bodies.
 The legal framework provides for mediator qualifications and conduct.
 Specific licensing requirements are determined by the ADR Law.
-Professional training may be available through local institutions or international programs.
+Professional training may be available through local institutions or international programmes.

 Cultural Approach